Eggceptional14/iter/README.md

 # Project Iter

 Project Iter make traveling more convenient and simple for everyone by providing a personalized and customizable plan and activities to financially assist users.
+This repositories contain a front-end part of the project.

 ## Prerequisites